nwpistols/The-HODLers/README.md

 # Usage

-After downloading all libraries, Run the .sol file below and start flipping...
+After downloading all libraries, run the .sol file below and start flipping...
 May the odds be ever in your favor!

 # Run